kotopanjang/url_shortener/README.md

 There are 3 APIs to access `register`, `retrieve`, `redirect`.

 #### Register
-To register long url and return json data with details of short url
+To register long URl and return json data with details of short URl
 ```
 /register?{long url}
 ```